How to Send Emails with PHP Mail() Function and PHP Mailer

 Taking user input from $_POST and using it unsanitized is not safe due to cross-site scripting (XSS) attacks.
 To avoid this, check out the best practices for PHP variable sanitization.

-Save your changes, then run the script from your browser.
+Save your changes and run the script from your browser.

 Here’s what the result will look like:

-If a visitor submits a message via the form, they will get a confirmation message, and the form’s content will arrive in the inbox of the email address you entered here:
+If a visitor submits a message via the form, they will get a confirmation.
+The form’s content will be sent to the email address you entered here:

 $mail->addAddress('recipient@domain.tld', 'Receiver Name');